Internal variability, climate shifts and human-caused global warming

 Nevertheless, if these issues are resolved and Tsonis and Swanson's theory is found to be valid, it's clear that climate shifts do not invalidate the human influence on climate.
 On the contrary, they show that underneath internal variability is a long-term trend.
 Tsonis and Swanson's analysis finds that imposed forcings have exerted a monotonic and accelerating warming trend throughout the 20th Century.

-Last updated on 9 March 2013 by vrooomie.
+Last updated on 29 October 2016 by pattimer.
 View Archives